 Here is a look at L-Carnitine and the different forms used in Cardio Surge Energy.

 Our awareness of L-Carnitine is nothing new.
-L-Carnitine was first discovered in Russia, it was decoded in 1927 and its physiological significance was understood by the 1960’s.
-It has been studied from a health perspective for more than 40 year with countless research studies conducted during that time.
+L-Carnitine was first discovered in Russia in 1927 and its physiological significance was understood by the 1960s.
+It has been studied from a health perspective for more than 40 years with countless research studies conducted during that time.
 In the 1980’s it was used for its fat-burning abilities.
 However, in recent years L-Carnitine has seen a resurgence along with its many different forms for their athletic performance benefits.

-Without adequate L-Carnitine most dietary fats won’t make it into the mitochondria to be burned as fuel.
-L-Canitine deficiency has shown to prevent a lot more than the ability to adequately burn body fat.
-L-Carnitine deficiency can lead to muscle weakness, stunted growth and more.
-On the hand, studies have shown supplementing with L-Carnitine can help keep blood glucose levels low while aiding in glycogen repletion.
+Without adequate L-Carnitine, most dietary fats won’t make it into the mitochondria to be burned as fuel.
+L-Carnitine deficiency has been shown to prevent a lot more than the ability to adequately burn body fat.
+L-Carnitine deficiency can lead to muscle weakness, stunted growth, and more.
+On the other hand, studies have shown supplementing with L-Carnitine can help keep blood glucose levels low while aiding in glycogen repletion.
 L-Carnitine has been shown to improve fat metabolization, which improves fat loss and energy levels during physical activity.
 During physical activity, L-Carnitine lowers lactic acid levels while improving creatine phosphate, one of the primary building blocks of ATP.

 Studies have shown, athletes who supplement with L-Carnitine have been able to sustain physical activity more than 25% longer than those who don’t supplement with L-Carnitine.
 Part of this is due to the fact L-Carnitine will preserve glycogen stores while burning body fat stores and lowering lactic acid levels while boosting creatine phosphate levels.

-L-Carnitine improves blood flow and along with it nutrients, oxygen and hormones to transport them where they are needed most during exercise.
+L-Carnitine improves blood flow and along with its nutrients, oxygen, and hormones to transport them where they are needed most during exercise.
 L-Carnitine reduces oxidative damage and enhances the activity of a key enzyme in the body’s N.O. production, which helps the body during physical activity but can also help the body following physical activity.